salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ##Operations
 Operation MUST be one of
-* eq  - MAY support comma separated values - Equals
+* eq  - MAY support comma separated values double quoted - Equals
-* not - MAY support comma separated values - Not Equals
+* not - MAY support comma separated values double quoted - Not Equals
 * gt  - MUST ONLY be numbers and dates - Greater than
 * gte - MUST ONLY be numbers and dates - Greater than or equals
 * lt  - MUST ONLY be numbers and dates - Lesser than